Suzuki Vitara SUV review

 - Artificial-feeling steering

-In 2022 the full-hybrid Vitara arrived, with a new 1.5-litre petrol engine, a 33bhp electric motor fed by a 0.84kWh battery and a total output of 113bhp.
-It’s paired with a six-speed automatic gearbox, and returns around 53mpg while emitting 121g/km of CO2.
-Figures around 3.5mpg better than the mild hybrid.
+The other engine option is the full-hybrid Vitara that uses a 1.5-litre petrol engine along with a 33bhp electric motor and a 0.84kWh battery for a total output of 113bhp.
+This version uses a six-speed automatic gearbox, and can return up to 54.3mpg while emitting 119g/km of CO2.

 Unfortunately, the switch to hybrid powertrains has made the Vitara more expensive, dragging the price up to more than some of its rivals.
-While some may feel its increased power and economy is worth the extra outlay, a high price tag definitely changes the Vitara for the worse when you consider it as an overall package.
+While some may feel its increased power and economy is worth the extra outlay, a high price tag definitely doesn’t do the Vitara any favours when you consider it as an overall package.